devgeniem/better-wp-install-dropin/README.md

 It doesn't send you email after installing new WordPress either.

+## Current options
+- Set empty page as Front page
+- Don't use any widgets
+- Use empty blog description ( if someone forgots to change that )
+- Use `/%category%/%postname%/` permalink
+- Don't install any articles

 ## Installation
 You can copy `install.php` to your `wp-content` folder.
 Just plug&play.